The sustainability report

 We prepared and published our first sustainability report in accordance with the GRI guidelines for the year 2014.
-In 2014 the sustainability report related exclusively to Amstein + Walthert AG, Zurich.
+In 2014, the sustainability report related exclusively to Amstein + Walthert AG, Zurich.
 From the 2015 financial year onwards, we have extended the focus.
 We now report annually on all companies of Amstein + Walthert Holding AG.
-Thus, for the first time, the Sustainability Report 2019 also includes the data of the new Lucerne location in full.

-This report fulfils the requirements of the GRI Standards (2016/2018) "Core" option.
+This report has been prepared in accordance with the GRI Standards: Core option.
 The GRI Content Index allows quick access to the individual topics.
 No external audit was carried out.

 Our Sustainability Report was prepared for all companies (including subsidiaries/branches) of Amstein + Walthert Holding AG, Zurich, consolidated financial statements.

 Procedure for determining the contents of the report